Schwartz Center for Performing Arts

 In this video students talk about the performing arts at Emory.

 Emerson Concert Hall is an 800-seat hall with choral balcony and orchestra pit.
 The architectural design is a shoebox design based on the Musikverein Concert Hall in Vienna, the Amsterdam Concertgebouw Concert Hall & Boston Symphony Hall.
 It has multifaceted walls creating no parallel surfaces providing for the best possible acoustics and acoustic banners that can be adjusted to make the space acoustically correct for any kind of music ensemble or concert.
 The hall was funded by and is named after Atlanta scientist Cherry Logan Emerson who earned both a BA and MA from Emory in the 1930s.
-It houses a 14-ton Opus 45 pipe organ built by top North American builder Daniel Jaeckel, which was installed in 2005.
+It houses a 14-ton Werner Wortsman Memorial Organ built by top North American builder Daniel Jaeckel, which was installed in 2005.

 The 135-seat Theater Lab is used by Theater Studies and resident professional theater company Theater Emory as a classroom, rehearsal and performance space.
 The theater suite is complete with a full light and sound control booth, storage rooms, a theater design classroom, theater observatory classroom and student lounge.
 It is often used for readings for the Playwriting Center's biennial Brave New Works Festival and the annual Lenaia Student Playwriting Festival.